 I obsessed over finicky grammar issues and timing my lessons perfectly.
 It took me a good few years to realise that life’s too short for such trivialities.
-Besides, students generally aren’t capable of applying the grammar they’re taught in class in everyday conversations.
-Hence, I came to recognise that it’d be more sensible to take a conversational approach with my students.
+Besides, students generally aren’t capable of applying the grammar they’re taught in class in everyday conversation.
+Hence, I came to recognise that it’d be more sensible to adopt a more conversational approach in the classroom.

 THE NEED TO BE SPECIAL, TO BE THE VERY BEST